 Home offices are growing in popularity because more people are working at home.
-We're more aware of using electronics more for entertainment but increased Internet access also means more people can work at home.
-And it's happening with predictions that by 2016, “telecommuting will rise to include 43% of US workers … or 63 million!”.
+We're using electronics more for entertainment but increased Internet access also means more people are working at home.

-There are more entrepreneurs and 69%s of them start their businesses at home, and most (59%) continue running their businesses from home three years later.
-That means it's worth the time to set up home offices that fit your work style and help you keep work separate from family activities that might impact you while working.
+There are more entrepreneurs and 69%s of them start their businesses at home.
+Most business owners (59%) continue running their businesses from home three years later.
+That means it's worth the time to set up a home office that fits your work style.
+It's also important to separate your work area from family activities that might impact you while working.
 This is particularly challenging for mothers with young children, who are running businesses at home.

 Home Offices – What's the Best Location?

 The first and often the biggest challenge is where to set up a home office.
 It's easy if you've got an extra bedroom but that isn't always possible.
 Walk through your home and identify areas that get very little use.
 Most homes have dining rooms which only get used a few times each year but we're all afraid to repurpose the space because it might make it difficult to sell the house?